ArunimGuchait/BrainHack-School-2023-Project/README.md

 ## Conclusion and acknowledgement
 Regarding the project, there are some promising results I've got.
 The short time at BrainHack School is overwhelming and challenging.
 But I am pleased with the new skills and knowledge I have gained throughout the program.
 I'll continue working on this project and try to investigate more athletes from different types of sports.

-I am grateful for the opportunity to participate in the BrainHack School Project.
-I sincerely thank all the instructors and TAs from the Taiwan hub who have generously shared their expertise and provided guidance and support throughout the program.
+I sincerely thank my advisor Prof. Neil Muggleton and all the instructors and TAs (special shout-out to the Taiwan Hub) who have generously shared their expertise and provided guidance and support throughout the program.
 Thank you so much for this amazing opportunity.

 ![BrainHack School logo](Images/images.jfif)
 ![NCU logo](Images/images.png)